Ostreopsis ovata concentration

 State assessment/description

-The 2024 monitoring, carried out in 15 coastal regions, made it possible to assess the space-time trend of the indicator per single sampling point.
-In 7 regions there was an excess of 30,000 cell/l and in 5 of these also the exceedance of 100,000 cells/L (Table 1).
-The first is an alert value and the second an emergency value, according to the guidelines of the Ministry of Health.
-In 2024, no episodes of suffering were observed against marine organisms but only the presence of foam and floccules in the water column (Lazio) and patina on the substrates (Friuli-Venezia Giulia), during the peak of flowering.
-The percentage of positive sites, which describes the spatial distribution of the indicator, remains almost unchanged: 68.9% in 2024 and 68.7% in 2023.
-It is not currently possible to assess the state from an environmental point of view only on the basis of the presence of the algae, as there is no environmental reference value that represents a risk to the health of marine-bentonic organisms.
-The Chernoff icon in this case is assigned only on presence/absence.
+Monitoring 2024, carried out in 15 coastal regions, made it possible to evaluate the space-time trend of the indicator for a single sampling point.
+In 6 regions the 30,000 cell/l and in 5 of these also occurred the exceeding of the 100,000 cell/l (table 1).
+The first is an alert value and the second an emergency value, based on the guidelines of the Ministry of Health.
+In 2024, no episodes of suffering against marine organisms were observed but only the presence of foam and flocculi in water column (Lazio) and patina on the substrates (Friuli-Venezia Giulia), during the peak of flowering.
+The percentage of positive sites, which describes the spatial distribution of the indicator, increases to 75% in 2024 (68.7% in 2023).
+It is not at the moment possible to evaluate the state from an environmental point of view only on the basis of the presence of the alga, as there is no environmental reference value that represents a risk to the health of marine-blind organisms.
+The Chernoff icon in this case is assigned only on the presence/absence.

 Trend assessment/description

-A negative trend is attributed since the trend over the 15 years considered does not show a clear reversal of the trend.
-In fact, since 2010 there has been an increase over time, of more than 21 percentage points, of sites with the presence of Ostreopsis ovata (2010: 48.3%, 2024: 68.9%) (Figure 2 and Table 3).
-There are also minimal variations in the number of sites with the presence of microalgae in the period 2010-2015 and greater between 2016 and 2024.
-The maximum value, equal to 71%, was recorded in 2020.
+A negative trend is attributed since the trend in the 15 years considered does not show a clear turnaround.
+In fact, since 2010 there has been an increase over time, of over 27 percentage points, of the sites with the presence of Ostreopsis ovata (2010: 48.3%, 2024: 75%) (Figure 2 and Table 3).
+There are also minimal variations in the number of sites with the presence of the microalga in the period 2010-2015 and larger between 2016 and 2024.
+The maximum value, equal to 75%, is recorded in 2024.

 Comments

-In 2024, the monitoring of the potentially toxic benthical benthic microalgae Ostreopsis cf. ovata was carried out along the coasts of the 15 coastal regions (Table 1 and Figure 1).
-The surveys were carried out by the Regional Agencies for the Environment (ARPA) both for the purposes of the control of water intended for bathing, in compliance with current legislation (DM 30/3/2010, DM 19 April 2018 and Legislative Decree 116/08 and ss.mm.ii), and in the context of ARPA/Region projects, or as activities related to the monitoring of potentially toxic species in the waters for molluscs).
+In 2024, the monitoring of the potentially toxic Ostreopsis CF. Ovate were carried out along the coasts of the 15 coastal regions (Table 1 and Figure 1).
+The investigations were carried out by the regional agencies for the environment (harp) both for the purposes of water control activities intended for bathing, in fulfillment to current legislation (Ministerial Decree 30/3/2010, Ministerial Decree of 19 April 2018 and Legislative Decree 116/08 and SS.
+MM.
+II), either in the context of Arpa/Region projects, or as activities falling within the monitoring of the potentially toxic species in the waters intended for the water intended for the waters Mollluschiculture (Friuli-Venezia Giulia).

-196 sampling stations with hydromorphological characteristics suitable for the development of microalgae (presence of macroalgae, rocky substrates, shallow waters and moderate hydrodynamics, natural reefs and breakwater barriers or brushes) or have recorded microalgae presence and/or blooms in the previous years.
-The monitoring was generally carried out in the period June-September 2024, anticipated in May in Emilia-Romagna and Molise and postponed in some cases in October (Marche and Veneto).
-The frequency of fortnightly or monthly sampling has been intensified in cases of exceeding the reference values (30,000 cells/l, 100,000 cells/l), as indicated in the contingency phases described in the surveillance plans respectively of the Guidelines of the Ministry of Health contained in DM 30/3/2010 and DM 19/4/2018 and in the ISTISAN Report 14/19.
+196 sampling stations have been identified and monitored with hydromorphological characteristics suitable for the development of the microalga (presence of macroalgae, rocky substrates, shallow waters and moderate hydrodynamism, natural cliffs and frangiflucum barriers or brushes) or which have recorded in previous years presence and/or flowers of the microalga.
+The monitoring was generally performed in the period June-September 2024, anticipated in May in Emilia-Romagna and Molise and postponed in some cases in October (Marche and Veneto).
+The frequency of the fortnightly or monthly sampling was intensified in cases of exceeding the reference values (30,000 cell/l, 100,000 cell/l), as indicated in the emergency phases described in the surveillance plans of the guidelines of the Ministry of Health contained in the Ministerial Decree 30/3/2010 and DM 19/4/2018 and in the ISTISAN 14/19 report.

-Water and macroalgae samples were taken, according to shared methodologies.
-The chemical-physical parameters of the water were also detected and recorded on a special field card, information on the sampling site, any signs of manifest microalgae flowering or states of suffering at the expense of marine organisms (rice, mussels, starfish, fish, macroalgae, etc.).
+Samples of water and macroalgae were taken, according to shared methodologies.
+Furthermore, the chemical-physical parameters of the water were also detected and registered on a special field card, information on the sampling site, any signs of manifest microalgal flowering or states of suffering against marine organisms (curls, mythilians, starfish, fish, macroalgae, etc.).

-In 2024 Ostreopsis cf. ovata was found in 11 coastal regions, while it was absent in all the samples taken along the coasts of Veneto, Emilia-Romagna, Marche and Molise (Table 2) and is present at least once in 135/196 stations (68.9%), considering all types of sampled matrices (Table 1 and Figure 1).
-This means that the sites where the presence of the microalgae is detected being "at potential risk of toxic algal proliferation" are to be reported in the environmental profile of bathing water to be monitored through monitoring (DM 30/3/2010 and 19/4/2018).
-In addition, the health reference value of an alert of 30,000 cell/l has been exceeded at least once in 23 monitoring sites (calculation carried out only on the water matrix, Figure 1) and the emergency health value of 100,000 cell/L has been exceeded at least once in 8 sites (Abruzzo 1, Calabria 1, Puglia 2, Sicily 3, Tuscany 1).
-The first surveys (at low concentrations) are found in June in Basilicata, Calabria, Campania, Lazio, Liguria, Puglia, Sardinia and Sicily, while the highest abundances above 30,000 cell / L are distributed between June and September in Abruzzo, Calabria, Friuli-Venezia Giulia, Lazio, Puglia, Sicily and Tuscany.
-In particular, in the last three regions mentioned, there was both an excess of 30,000 cells/l and the overcoming of 100,000 cells/L. The maximum concentration value was 1,500,266 cells. /L found at a single site in Calabria.
-The two hot-spot sites, Hotel Riva del Sole (Apulia) and Passetto acensore (Marche), which every year had high and recurring abundances with values greater than 30,000 cell/L, in 2024 showed an opposite trend as usual, with concentrations ranging from 0 to a maximum of 4,473 cell/L in the “Hotel Riva del Sole” station and even abundances equal to 0 cell/L throughout the period of “Passevery”.
-This reversal of the trend will be investigated and confirmed in the next monitoring cycles.
+In 2024 Ostreopsis CF. Ovata was found in 11 coastal regions, while it is absent in all samples taken along the Coasts of Veneto, Emilia-Romagna, Marche and Molise (Table 2) and is present at least once in 147/196 stations (75%), considering all the types of sampled matrices (Table 1 and Figure 1).
+This means that the sites in which the presence of the microalga is noted, being "to potential risk of toxic algal proliferation" are to be reported in the environmental profile of the bathing waters to be monitored through monitoring (DM 30/3/2010 and 19/4/2018).
+In addition, the health reference value of alert equal to 30,000 cells/L was exceeded at least once in 22 monitoring sites (calculation carried out only on the water matrix, Figure 1) and the emergency health value of 100,000 cells/L has been exceeded at least once in 8 sites (Abruzzo 1, Calabria 1, Puglia 2, Sicily 3, Tuscany 1).
+The first surveys (at low concentrations) are found in June in Basilicata, Calabria, Campania, Lazio, Liguria, Puglia, Sardinia and Sicily, while the highest abundances above 30,000 cells/L are distributed between June and September in Abruzzo, Calabria, Lazio, Puglia, Sicily and Tuscany.
+In particular, in the last three regions mentioned, both the 30,000 cell/l has occurred and the exceeding of the 100,000 cells/l.
+The maximum concentration value was equal to 1,500.266 Cell./L found in one site in Calabria.
+The two Hot-Spot sites, Hotel Riva del Sole (Puglia) and Accensor Passetto (Marche), which every year had high and recurrent abundances with values greater than 30,000 cell/L, in 2024 show a trend contrary to the usual, with concentrations ranging from 0 to a maximum of 4,473 cell/l in the "Hotel Riva del Sole" station and even abundance equal to 0 cell/l in the whole period of sampling "Lift walk".
+This turnaround will be investigated and confirmed in the next monitoring cycles.

-In addition, based on data collected over previous years, the duration of flowering varies from a few days to 7-10 days but depending, however, on the environmental conditions that favor and maintain it.
+Furthermore, based on the data collected in previous years, the duration of flowering varies from a few days to 7-10 days but depends, however, on the environmental conditions that favor and maintain it

 Data